open-reaction-database/ord-schema/editor/README.md

 ## How it Works

-Datasets to be edited are stored in the ORD_EDITOR_DB directory as `.pbtxt` files (protobuf text format).
+Datasets to be edited are stored in the ORD_EDITOR_LOCAL directory as `.pbtxt` files (protobuf text format).

 When you load a Reaction in the editor, the editor reads the entire Dataset